saccharomycetes/vicrop/README.md

 ![](figures/att.png)

-Next, we provide notebook examples for **ViCrop**, it is encouraged to test our pipeline on different datasets and models.
+Next, we provide notebook examples for **ViCrop**.
+We encourage to test the pipeline on different datasets and models!

 ## Testing Cropping Methods and See How Cropping helps BLIP2 Answer Question Better